-Data drives the pharma and medical device industries.
-It informs the manufacture and release to consumers of medical products and determines which products are approved for sale in the US and other markets.
-And regulators like the FDA rely on data to determine whether a manufacturing operation is compliant with cGMP and QSR requirements.
-Thus, they place a very high value on accurate and reliable data, which it uses during inspections to determine whether a company’s operations are compliant.
+Data drives the pharmaceutical and medical device industries.
+It informs the manufacture and release of medical products to patients and consumers, and determines which products are approved for sale in the US and other markets.
+And regulators, like the FDA, rely on data to determine whether a manufacturing operation is compliant with cGMP and QSR requirements.
+Thus, regulators place a very high value on accurate and reliable data, which it uses during inspections to determine whether a company’s operations are compliant.

-The FDA demands that the data it reviews be attributable, legible, contemporaneous, original and accurate (ALCOA); collectively, those parameters make up data integrity.
+The FDA demands that the data it reviews be attributable, legible, contemporaneous, original and accurate (ALCOA).
+Collectively, as FDA’s expectation for this topic, those characteristics constitute data integrity.
 Data that the agency may review during an inspection appears in a broad range of documents and reports, such as chart recorders, paper and electronic lab notebooks, product release and approval documents, batch release documents, certificates of analysis, raw data, instrument printouts and computer-based data, among others.

-Enforcement activity has been high.
-Reviews by Compliance Architects and other industry experts have found data integrity to be among the most common issues cited in warning letters from the FDA, with significant increases in frequency from 2013 through the present day.
-Some notable warning letters have been for:
+Enforcement activity surrounding data integrity has been intensive — for years now.
+Reviews by Compliance Architects® and other industry experts have found data integrity to be among the most common issues cited in warning letters from the FDA, with significant increases in frequency from 2013 through the present day.

 The emphasis the FDA places on data integrity is also highlighted by its continuing focus in talks and workshops on this topic over the last few years.
 For instance, Sarah Barkow of the FDA Office of Manufacturing Quality and Karen Takahashi of the agency’s Office of Policy for Pharmaceutical Quality gave a presentation on agency expectations regarding data integrity compliance at the Society of Quality Assurance’s annual meeting in March 2017.
 Barkow and Takahasi reiterated the ALCOA concept and stated repeatedly that data integrity underpins cGMP compliance.

-Using the FDA Guidance to Ensure Good Data
+Using Existing Requirements and Guidance to Ensure Valid Data

-More formally, the agency also clarified its regulatory position in a guidance, entitled Data Integrity and Compliance with Drug cGMP: Questions and Answers.
+To inform and educate industry the agency clarified its regulatory position in a guidance, entitled Data Integrity and Compliance with Drug cGMP: Questions and Answers.
 The guidance was issued in draft form in April 2016 and finalized in December 2018.
-Medical product manufacturers need to attend closely to the recommendations in that document to help ensure that data integrity is an integral part of their overall quality systems.
+Medical product manufacturers need to thoroughly review, digest and apply the recommendations in this document to help ensure that data integrity is an integral part of their company’s overall quality systems.

-FDA regulations and guidances form the bedrock upon which a strong data integrity program lies.
-As such, application of these regulations and guidances, along with prevailing industry standards, is the first of the seven elements necessary to ensure data integrity within an operation, as the box above shows.
-Fully understanding FDA expectations will ensure that companies establish sound internal standards and incorporate systems and practices into their quality operations that support data integrity.
+FDA regulations and guidances form the bedrock upon which a strong data integrity program is built.
+As such, application of these regulations and guidances, along with prevailing industry standards, is the first of the seven elements necessary to ensure data integrity within an operation (see accompanying illustration).
+Detailed analysis of, and actions for, meeting FDA requirements and expectations will ensure that companies establish sound internal standards and incorporate systems and practices into their quality operations that support strong outcomes for data integrity.

-The precise regulatory requirements can be found in 21 CFR 211 for drug GMPs, 21 CFR 820, the Quality Systems Regulation for medical devices, and 21 CFR 111, covering GMPs for dietary supplements.
-However, the December 2018 guidance may offer clearer explanation of exactly what the agency expects in terms of data integrity.
-At the heart of the document is a definition of data integrity, which the guidance refers to as the cGMP/QSR data life cycle.
-A company’s quality system should be designed with controls intended to detect errors and aberrations throughout the data’s life cycle.
+FDA’s specific regulatory requirements for data integrity can be found throughout 21 CFR 211 for drug GMPs, 21 CFR 820, the Quality Systems Regulation for medical devices, and 21 CFR 111, covering GMPs for dietary supplements.
+However, because regulatory requirements are often not directly actionable, FDA’s December 2018 guidance is intended to provide a clearer explanation of exactly what the agency expects in terms of data integrity.
+At the heart of the document is a definition of data integrity, which the guidance refers to as the “the completeness, consistency, and accuracy of data.”
+Expanding on this short definition, FDA maintains that a company’s quality system should be designed with controls intended to “detect errors and aberrations throughout the data’s life cycle.”

-The introduction to the guidance states that: “FDA expects that data be reliable and accurate (see the “Background” section).
-CGMP 24 regulations and guidance allow for flexible and risk-based strategies to prevent and detect data 25 integrity issues.
-Firms should implement meaningful and effective strategies to manage their data 26 integrity risks based upon their process understanding and knowledge management of 27 technologies and business models.”
+In the introduction to the guidance FDA, referencing ICH Q7, states that: “FDA expects that data be reliable and accurate ….
+CGMP regulations and guidance allow for flexible and risk-based strategies to prevent and detect data integrity issues.
+Firms should implement meaningful and effective strategies to manage their data integrity risks based upon their process understanding and knowledge management of technologies and business models.”

-It also takes the extra step of specifically mentioning that management has final responsibility to require practices aimed at protecting data integrity: “It is the role of management with executive responsibility to create a quality culture where employees understand that data integrity is an organizational core value and employees are encouraged to identify and promptly report data integrity issues.“
+FDA also explicitly outlines that management has final responsibility to require practices aimed at protecting data integrity: “It is the role of management with executive responsibility to create a quality culture where employees understand that data integrity is an organizational core value and employees are encouraged to identify and promptly report data integrity issues.”

-In addition to the data presented in agency-facing reports and documents, the guidance notes, metadata—the contextual information required to understand data—must also meet the same ALCOA parameters.
+In addition to data in quality records and other agency-reviewable reports and documents, the guidance notes, metadata—the contextual information required to understand data—must also meet the same ALCOA characteristics.
 The guidance recommends that companies maintain data throughout a given record’s retention period, along with all associated metadata that is necessary to reconstruct the cGMP activity described, with relationships between the data and metadata clearly described and traceable.
 It also discusses the need to validate all workflow on computer systems, including creation of electronic master production and control records.

-In addition to the FDA guidance, companies can turn to various industry-developed standards to help build a strong data integrity program that permeates all facets of their quality systems.
+In addition to FDA guidance, there are many industry, regulator and NGO guidances and standards that can help a company to build a strong data integrity program that permeates all facets of their quality systems.
 These include:

 - ISPE’s GAMP approach to data integrity;